LeonisX/language-assistant/README.md

 *** Memorization algorithm (simplified ANKI):

-UserWordBank - also store wordLevel
+v UserWordBank - also store wordLevel
 Refactor RepeatWordsController.
 Use filter by level
 Show all/filtered runtime